When it comes to finances, there is one point that’s more important than any other: security.

 These are places that allow you to exchange one cryptocurrency for another.
 Security issues here can come from a few sources.
 Their centralized servers have been compromised, employees leak information, or a bug gets found in their website that allows hackers to gain restricted access to the site.

 But banks have also been hacked.
-And the reason why banks don’t get hacked as often today is because they’ve had decades and billions of dollars to figure out advanced security protocols.
+And the reason why banks don’t get hacked as often today is that they’ve had decades and billions of dollars to figure out advanced security protocols.

 If you look at it this way, you can’t say that fiat is inherently more secure than cryptocurrency.
 You can only say that the current fiat world has had more time to develop security.